ARTHRITIS OR JOINT PAIN

 Non-Steroidal Anti-Inflammatory Drugs (NSAIDS).
 These drugs, which include Motrin, Ibuprophen, Aleve, Aspirin, Excedrin and a hundred other similar compounds, all tend to cause gastric or stomach bleeding, kidney and liver disease and more problems.
 They are inexpensive and available everywhere.
 However, use them only as a last resort and sparingly, if you must use them at all.

 Surgery (joint replacement).
-In many respects, surgery is better than chronic self-medication with non-steroidal anti-inflammatory drugs in many cases.
-However, surgery brings its own set of complications, such as joint dysfunction, infections, high cost, perhaps a need for more surgery, adhesions and for some individuals, worse problems including death on an operating table.
+In some ways, surgery is better than chronic self-medication with dangerous anti-inflammatory drugs.
+However, surgery brings its own set of complications, such as joint dysfunction, infections, high cost, perhaps a need for more surgery, adhesions and possible complications, including death.
 Always consult at least two physicians, or better yet, several doctors, regarding the side effects of surgery or other medical interventions.

 Prolotherapy.
-This is an interesting way to handle specific joint problems by injecting a sclerosing solution, often sugar, into the joint.
+This is an interesting remedy for a few joint problems.
+It involves injecting a sclerosing solution, often sugar, into the joint.
 This can shorten certain ligaments, tightening the joint and preventing further problems.
 It is quite specific for certain problems of cartilage thinning, however.
 One must find a qualified orthopedic doctor for this procedure, which is safer than surgery if it is effective.

-Vitamins A, C and E, silica, selenium and germanium, and oxygen therapies such as ozone, hyperbaric oxygen and hydrogen peroxide are being used to improve oxygenation of cells and remove free oxygen radicals that damage joint tissues.
-Poultices and clay packs can be helpful in a few cases as well.
+Oxygen therapies such as ozone, hyperbaric oxygen and hydrogen peroxide can improve oxygenation of cells and remove free oxygen radicals that damage joint tissues.
 Colloidal silver and anti-infective herbs may also be useful if an infection is the cause of the problem.
 Shining a single reddish heat lamp on the affected area for 10-15 minutes at a time several times daily may also some reduce joint pain.

-While symptomatic remedies certainly have a place, I find the best results will be obtained with a more integrated and holistic approach such as nutritional balancing science.
+While symptomatic remedies have a place in a few cases, I find the best results will be obtained with a more integrated and individualized approach such as nutritional balancing science.
 This can get to the root of many causes and eliminate them completely, though it may take longer to work than the simple remedies above.

-Nutritional research has revealed at least 10 causes for arthritis.
-Natural therapies can improve many cases of arthritis, including even stubborn ones.
+Nutritional research reveals at least 10 causes for arthritis.
+Natural therapies can end most cases of arthritis, including even stubborn ones.
 Sometimes a simple natural remedy is effective.
-Often, however, a precise, individualized nutritional balancing program with changes in the diet, lifestyle and other aspects of oneÕs life is required to identify and correct the underlying causes of arthritis.
+A better approach is a precise, individualized nutritional balancing program with changes in the diet, lifestyle and other aspects of oneÕs life to identify and correct the underlying causes of arthritis.